An ACTH test measures ACTH, a hormone released from the anterior pituitary gland in the brain.

 This test can help find the causes of hormone problems.

 The main function of ACTH is to regulate the steroid hormone cortisol, which is released by the adrenal cortex.

 The examples above are common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.
 Normal value ranges may vary slightly among different labs.
 Talk to your doctor about the meaning of your specific test results.

 What abnormal results mean

-Higher than normal levels of ACTH may be due to:
+Higher-than-normal levels of ACTH may be present with:

 - Congenital adrenal hyperplasia

-Lower than normal levels of ACTH may be due to:
+Lower-than-normal levels of ACTH may be seen with:

 Other conditions under which the test may be performed:

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.